kirang89/MyPy/README.md

 * The Python interpreter performs some periodic checks.
 In particular, it decides whether or not to let another thread run and whether or not to run a pending call (typically a call established by a signal handler)

+* Python Dictionaries are internally hash tables that are not ordered.
+When you insert elements into a dict each of their keys are hashed and then stored.

 ##Best Practices